lapalb/as_blog/_posts/2021-04-21-elasticsearch-a-better-and-way-to-search.md

 Elastic Search is part of `ELK` stack(Elastic Search, Logstash, Kibana)

-ELK is `document oriented` database that is optimized for search.
+ELK is `document-oriented` database that is optimized for search.
 It is open-source and distributed(Multiple Node) by default. `ES Cluster` contains one or more nodes for storing data.
 It contains replicas(For Fault Tolerance) and shard(Single Index spread across different node using shards)

 <img src="/as_blog/images/es.png" alt="rxjs image">
 ### APIs available in Elastic Search